Hamilton Wood Type & Printing Museum is proud to introduce the Wood Type Legacy Project.

 New York-based designer Louise Fili drew upon her love of Futurist typography for this typeface called Mardell.
 “This was a wonderful opportunity to celebrate two of my favorite subjects: women and Italy,” says Fili.
 Named after retired type cutter Mardell Doubek, this font is also available as a signed, limited-edition specimen sheet poster.
 You can buy the font here and purchase the poster here.

 Type designer Nick Sherman created this font in the "Italian style" which typically features heavy terminals and serifs while having relatively thin stokes in the body of the letter.
-Named for museum volunteer and retired type cutter Norbert Brylski, this font will be complete in September of 2016 and will be for sale at Hamiltonwoodtype.com at that time.
+Named for museum volunteer and retired type cutter Norbert Brylski, is available for for sale at Hamiltonwoodtype.com.

 Hamilton Wood Type is cutting wood type versions of these fonts for sale.
 Contact artistic director Bill Moran at email@example.com to inquire about pricing.